Prasantkumar987/Deep_Learning/README.md

 # Deep Learning
-### This contains Deep Learning models,their datasets and README.md file which contains all information about models, I trained.
+## This contains Deep Learning models, their datasets and README file which contains all information about models, I trained.